Otakairangi wetland at sunset.

 Wetlands – With Descriptor

-Why are we working in the Okarika Pocket?
+Why Did we work in the Okarika Pocket?

-The Okarika Pocket is special peat-accumulating wetlands including swamps, fens and bogs supported mainly from rainfall and groundwater.
-The Okarika Pocket is a sub-catchment of the Wairua River catchment that includes the Otakairangi and Wairua River wildlife management reserves.
-Surrounded by dairy farms and modified by drainage, these two wetlands are by far the largest remaining in the Hikurangi Floodplain.
-Both reserves contain unique habitat types now rare in Northland, which make the Okarika Pocket the ideal place to observe and measure changes in water quality resulting from freshwater biodiversity improvement projects and changes to farm management practices.
+The Okarika Pocket is a sub-catchment of the Wairua River catchment within the Hikurangi Swamp Drainage Scheme.
+The area is special for its peat-accumulating wetlands including swamps, fens and bogs that are created and supported mainly from rainfall and groundwater.
+The Okarika Pocket is home to the Otakairangi and Wairua River wildlife management reserves, the largest remaining wetlands in the Hikurangi Floodplain.
+Surrounded by dairy farms and modified by drainage, both reserves contain unique habitat types now rare in Northland, which made the Okarika Pocket an important place to observe and measure changes in water quality resulting from freshwater biodiversity improvement projects and changes to farm management practices.

-Living Water is supporting a catchment approach through collaboration with farmers, community, Iwi, hapū and stakeholders to identify, codesign and prioritise projects that improve freshwater outcomes.
-The focus is on partnering with landowners on 17 dairy farms to complete Farm Environment Plans (FEP).
-On-farm projects will be implemented and monitored, then case studies and costings shared with others to accelerate the uptake of solutions across the Wairua River catchment and Northland.
+Living Water supported a catchment approach through collaboration with farmers, community, iwi, hapū and councils to identify, codesign and prioritise projects that could improve freshwater outcomes within the Okarika Pocket.
+The focus was on partnering with landowners on 17 dairy farms to complete Farm Environment Plans (FEPs).
+On-farm projects were then implemented and monitored, with case studies shared with others to accelerate the uptake of solutions across the Wairua River catchment and Northland.

 Okarika Pocket Living Water Focus Area